virtualsquare/fusefatfs/README.md

-This repository generates both the `fusefatfs` command for [FUSE (Filesystem in Userspace)](https://github.com/libfuse/libfuse) and the plug-in sumbodule for [VUOS](https://github.com/virtualsquare/vuos).
+This repository generates both the `fusefatfs` command for [FUSE (Filesystem in Userspace)](https://github.com/libfuse/libfuse) and the plug-in submodule for [VUOS](https://github.com/virtualsquare/vuos).

 It supports FAT12, FAT16, FAT32 and exFAT formats.